We’re the Steeres. We live in Kijabe, Kenya, on the edge of the Great Rift Valley.

 In 2011, we sold up.
 Sold our house, our cars, and moved to Kenya.
 We didn’t know much of anything other than that Mardi had been invited to serve as a volunteer pediatrician at AIC Kijabe Hospital, and there was a school for our children to attend.

 It’s 2017 now, and a lot has changed.
 Mardi has worked on improving pediatric care for 6 years including co-founding East Africa’s first Pediatric Emergency and Critical Care training program for doctors, and during that time was the Medical Director of the hospital from 2013-2016.
-Andy splits his time between theological education and mentorship of pastors and leaders and building management and leadership capacity around East and West Africa, as well as helping doctors and pastors who are keen to “know Christ” as they share in his sufferings (Phil 3:10).
-We’ve experienced serious illness in the family, devastating terror attacks, threats of Ebola and cholera, and numerous challenges we never thought we’ve had to face.
+Andy splits his time between theological education and mentorship of pastors and leaders and building management and leadership capacity amongst those serving the poor and building spiritual friendships with doctors and pastors who are keen to “know Christ” as they share in his sufferings (Phil 3:10).
+We’ve experienced serious illness in the family, devastating terror attacks, threats of Ebola and cholera, and numerous challenges we never thought we’d ever have to face.

 But through it all, one thing has remained constant: an understanding that God truly is love.
 That in his unconditional, unchanging, willing-to-look-foolish-in-order-to-be-with-us kind of love (Luke 15, story of the two brothers), we find our identity.
 And, secure in this identity, we want to be ‘with God’ in loving and serving people who are unlovable, desperately needy, and who don’t ‘exist’ to most of us.

 Our key aim in this site is to point beyond our work in Kijabe to a Father whose love “…doesn’t care if it looks foolish. [which] only asks that it be allowed to love at whatever cost.”
 (Murray Pura).

 For more information, click on the following images: